OlegQm/manipulator_project/programs/pt_to_hef_converter/README.md

 Now find all 6 output layers: `output_layer1`, `output_layer2`,..., `output_layer6` and look at the `conv` layers in front of each of them.
 In my case (`yolov8l_model_v16_640.svg`) these are layers `conv57`, `conv58`, `conv70`, `conv71`, `conv82` and `conv83`, keep these names.
-After that copy the file `config/postprocess_config/yolov8m_nms_config.json` to yourself and replace my names with your own, you can also rename the file as desired.
+After that copy the file `config/postprocess_config/yolov8m_nms_config.json` to yourself and replace my names with your own, you can also rename the file as desired (files for YOLO nano, medium and large already added).
 Also specify the path to this file in `alls`:

 alls = '''
 quantisation_param([conv58, conv71, conv83], force_range_out=[0.0, 1.0])